tianon/wishlist/zulip.md

 - more customizable left sidebar

 - when "press Enter to send" is turned on, typing markdown like \`\`\` that's clearly supposed to start a code block and then Enter should _not_ send but should newline until the accompanying closing sentinel
+  - similarly, it would be nice to be able to tweak this setting when typing polls and todo lists to prevent premature sending (and because there, pressing "Enter" is literally how you add new items so it makes sense that sending should be an explicit separate action, not an "oops, I forgot Shift this time, guess it's done")

 - better markdown support (for example, \_underlines\_ are supposed to be _italic_)